SergioETrillo/getting-and-cleaning-data-project/README.md

 ##2.- Extracts only the measurements on the mean and standard deviation for each measurement.
 As above, 68 columns are extracted.
 See Codebook for further information, and "features_info.txt" in the "UCI HAR Dataset" folder for further info about these variables.

-3.- Uses descriptive activity names to name the activities in the data set (68 columns) Changes the codes available in "activity_labels.txt" into the descriptive name.
+##3.- Uses descriptive activity names to name the activities in the data set (68 columns)
+Changes the codes available in "activity_labels.txt" into the descriptive name.

 ##4.- Appropriately labels the data set with descriptive variable names.
 The following transformations have been applied:
-*temp <- gsub("^t","time-",temp)   : A variable that starts with t is changed to start with "time" \n *temp <- gsub("^f","frequency-",temp) A variable that starts with f is changed to start with "frequency" *temp <- gsub("Acc","_Acceleration",temp) If variable contains "Acc" it is changed to "Acceleration" *temp <- gsub("Gyro","_Gyroscope-",temp) If variable containins "Gyro" it is changed to "Gyroscope" *temp <- gsub("Mag","-Magnitude-",temp) If variable containins "Mag" it is changed to "Magnitude" *temp <- gsub("BodyBody","Body-",temp) This is to correct evident errors in data: there are variables containing "BodyBody" and are changed to "Body"
+*temp <- gsub("^t","time-",temp)   : A variable that starts with t is changed to start with "time"
+*temp <- gsub("^f","frequency-",temp) A variable that starts with f is changed to start with "frequency"
+*temp <- gsub("Acc","_Acceleration",temp) If variable contains "Acc" it is changed to "Acceleration"
+*temp <- gsub("Gyro","_Gyroscope-",temp) If variable containins "Gyro" it is changed to "Gyroscope"
+*temp <- gsub("Mag","-Magnitude-",temp) If variable containins "Mag" it is changed to "Magnitude"
+*temp <- gsub("BodyBody","Body-",temp) This is to correct evident errors in data: there are variables containing "BodyBody" and are changed to "Body"
-*temp <- gsub("std","standard_deviation",temp)  If variable containins "std" it is changed to "standard_deviation" *temp <- gsub("--","-",temp) Those ones are to uniformize variable names *temp <- gsub("-_","_",temp) Some as above
+*temp <- gsub("std","standard_deviation",temp)  If variable containins "std" it is changed to "standard_deviation"
+*temp <- gsub("--","-",temp) Those ones are to uniformize variable names
+*temp <- gsub("-_","_",temp) Some as above

 ##5.- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.